 For companies responsible for a large fleet of machines, proactive maintenance seems the most cost-effective strategy for both long-term and short-term thinking.
 However, this approach is limited in that it only looks to control the factors that can lead to machine failure, rather than examining the machine itself.

 So, what to do?
-Fortunately, better connectivity and exciting tech innovations are helping to fill the gaps
+Fortunately, better connectivity and exciting tech innovations are helping to fill the gaps.

 Today, many tech giants are focusing their energy on AI development.
-The likes of Microsoft, Google, Amazon, IBM, Facebook and Apple, as well as thousands of AI startups, are all competing against each other to take the lead on AI.
-According to the market research firm Tractica, the global AI market was worth €1.99 billion in 2017 and is expected to be worth €30 billion by 2025.
+The likes of Microsoft, Google, Amazon, IBM, and Apple, as well as thousands of AI startups, are all competing against each other to take the lead on AI.

 Its growth will be substantial because of its ability to be applied to all industries and use cases – maintenance included.
 This is because, regardless of what AI scientists are creating, they all share a common purpose.
 That is, to eliminate repetitive tasks and help humans become more efficient and effective at whatever it is they want to do.
 Improved maintenance is a part of this.

-With AI, maintenance can evolve from being merely preventive or proactive to being predictive.
+With AI, maintenance can evolve from being merely preventive or proactive to being predictive

-Predictive maintenance
+Predictive Maintenance

 Many industries that are heavily dependent on asset machinery are investing in predictive maintenance.

-This is because with the capabilities of AI, maintenance can evolve from being merely preventive or proactive.
+This is because, with the capabilities of AI, maintenance can evolve from being merely preventive or proactive.
 Instead, it can become predictive.
 With predictive maintenance, repairs only happen when necessary.

 This is achieved through connected sensors, switches and AI-enabled tools that can analyse the thousands of variables at play in a machine to find insights that would otherwise go undetected.
-Data from various sources can be collected, combined and analysed in real time so that businesses can anticipate faults in their machinery before they happen.
+Data from various sources can be collected, combined and analysed in real-time so that businesses can anticipate faults in their machinery before they happen.
 When data shows performance is declining, operators can choose to send in repairs before the whole assembly line comes to a halt.

 This ability to foresee repairs will substantially help reduce and control maintenance costs.
 Yet it can also have wider business benefits.
 For example, if predictive maintenance suspects failure is imminent, a number of things can be automated to happen depending on what the problem is – send for a work order, notify relevant technicians, or order a replacement part, for instance.

-Over time, the predictive maintenance can identify how to best go about fixing repairs.
+Over time, predictive maintenance can identify how to best go about fixing repairs.
 This secondary layer of analytics will give businesses further insight into how to boost efficiency and eventually lead towards zero downtime.
 This is because AI can determine what the true lifespan of the equipment is, what the best time to undergo repair is, and how to plan operations to minimise the repair window.

 Furthermore, with the data gathered from predictive maintenance, a manager can have a better idea of why different teams using the same machinery are resulting in varied returns.
 Again, this additional data can give businesses the insight they need to figure out how to bring in additional revenue.
 It can help with project planning, staffing needs, inventory management and customer service.
 Decisions are backed by evidence – and therefore made with less risk and more confidence.

-Predicting the future today
+Predicting the Future Today

 Predictive maintenance is key to manufacturing innovation as it allows organisations to optimise their entire maintenance strategy from the top down.
 While this presents an exciting future for the sector, the good news is that it is already being embraced.

 Many industries are already using some form of predictive maintenance today through continuous monitoring technologies.
 Internet-of-Things-enabled tools are helping organisations keep an eye on system performance and operational environment.
 Yet continuous monitoring can generate huge amounts of data – which is why AI must come into the mix.
-With advanced algorithms and machine learning, businesses will be to use real-time insights in the decision making.
+With advanced algorithms and machine learning, businesses will be able to use real-time insights in the decision making.

 Here are a just few applications of predictive maintenance being used today: